-Horizon Power has signed a contract with Western Australian company Mechanical Project Services (MPS) to deliver and install the solar and battery storage systems to Onslow customers.
+Horizon Power has signed a contract with Western Australian company Mechanical Project Services (MPS) to deliver and install the solar and battery storage systems to Onslo customers.
 Once installed, the systems will be integrated with Horizon Power’s Distributed Energy Resources Management System, the software platform designed to orchestrate the various energy sources in a coordinated manner ensuring renewables are maximised while protecting the systems’ stability.

-Horizon Power General Manager Commercial Services and Finance, Sami Zouad said the opportunity to access solar and battery systems at a reduced rate would provide Onslow customers with the ability to reduce their own electricity costs, while allowing Horizon Power to demonstrate a high-renewables energy future.
+Horizon Power General Manager Commercial Services and Finance, Sami Zouad said the opportunity to access solar and battery systems at a reduced rate would provide Onslo customers with the ability to reduce their own electricity costs, while allowing Horizon Power to demonstrate a high-renewables energy future.